IceHe/lib/mac/initialize.md

 3\.
 Reboot, press `⌘ + r`

 - or Reboot, press `⌘ + ⌥ + r`
-    - Connect wifi, wait for processing until reboot
+    - Connect wifi and wait for processing until reboot
 - or Reboot, press `⌥` for a few seconds
     - Reboot from different disk you selected